MatthewFay/orrp/README.md

 # orrp
-orrp is a high-performance database engine.
+orrp is a high-performance database.

 ## Project Structure
 The project is organized into the following directories: